 SPSCC proudly announces its lineup for its 2017-18 Artist & Lecture Series.
 The series aims to bring nationally and internationally recognized artists and speakers who offer diverse and innovative views and performances to the campus and local community.

 Attending one of these Artist & Lecture Series evenings gives audience members the chance to broaden the term culture for themselves.
-Tickets will be on sale soon and information will be provided on a later date.

 The lineup for the new season includes:

 Bella Electric Strings｜Oct.
 7, 2017

 Bella Electric Strings, led by rock violinist and arranger Nino DiGregorio, has rocked audiences worldwide with their blistering solos, unique arrangements, and beautiful charm.
 Strictly a rock quartet ranging from classic rock to heavy metal pieces, Bella Electric Strings will be the special musical guests for The Experience, the Foundatation's largest fundraiser to raise funds to support scholarships and student success at SPSCC.

 James McLurkin is dedicated to illustrating the fun and excitement in science and engineering.
 Award-winning researcher at MIT and Rice University and current hardware engineer at Google, McLurkin is widely known for his work with multi-robot systems.
 McLurkin uses “Nerd Pride” to help get the next generation excited about STEM fields.